 Yale University- Ph.D, Italian(2003)

 Early Italian Humanism

 I joined the faculty at the University of Oklahoma in 2003 as a Visiting Assistant Professor of Italian and was promoted to Assistant Professor in Fall of 2004.
 In the Spring of 2010 I was granted tenure and promoted to Associate Professor.
 After completing my undergraduate degree in Medieval Studies and Italian Language and Literature at the University of Oregon in 1997, I went on to earn a M. Phil in Medieval Studies in 2001 and a Ph.D in Italian Language and Literature, both from Yale University.
 My area of research interest is Italian Literature of the Medieval and Renaissance period with special attention to Dante, Boccaccio and Petrarca and the foundation of Florentine Humanism.
-I serve as the Director of Curriculum for the OU in Arezzo program.
+I was elected the Secretary of the American Boccaccio Association.
 I am currently an Editor of the online journal The Medieval Review (https://scholarworks.iu.edu/dspace/handle/2022/3631)